Georges034302/acc-cloud-wil-demo/week5/lab_5_b_local-docker-deployment.md

 ---

 ## 💡 App Idea: **Joke REST API**

-A small REST API that returns a random joke from a static list.
-It has a single endpoint:
+A small REST API that returns jokes from a static list.
+It exposes two endpoints:

 ```
+GET /jokes   # Returns all jokes as a list
-GET /joke
+GET /joke    # Returns a single random joke
 ```

 ---